slimane-swift/SecureHanger/README.md

 ## Reusable Connection
 You can reuse connection for the host.

-Note: You need to manage connection life time on your own.
+Note: You need to manage the connection life time on your own.
 The `SecureClientConnection` should be released/closed with `close` method.

 Here is an example.